ben-bradley/guvna/README.md

 To address the problem, I wrote the Guvna to govern the volume and execution of this function.

-Version 0.0.3
+Version 0.0.4
 -------------
-Guvna now uses integer variables to track concurrency information instead of events.
-I found that when I nested one guvna in another, the variable scope was lost when events were used to trigger and track concurrency.
-In v0.0.3 I just tweaked the `.max` calculation so that if the specified `.max` is less than the `.list.length`, it will default to `.list.length`.
+Just did some minor code cleanup and added error handling output.

-To use this version of Guvna, you'll need to call a `this.next()` when your callback function is complete to trigger the next one.
+To use this version of Guvna, you'll need to call a `this.next()` in your callback function when it's complete to trigger the next one.
 More in the examples below.

 Usage
 -----